3ofcoins/jetpack/IMAGES.md

     ${JETPACK} image ${PARENT_IMAGE} build ${BUILD_COMMAND} ${BUILD_ARGS}

-If `BUILD_COMMAND` haven't been redefined by user, it is `make .jetpack.build.`, so the process wraps back into the Makefile.
+If `BUILD_COMMAND` haven't been redefined by user, it is `make .jetpack.build. .jetpack.image.mk=./jetpack.image.mk`, so the process wraps back into the Makefile.
 The `.jetpack.build.` target calls the `build` wildcard target (which should prepare the image), and then `manifest.json` to ensure that the manifest file exists, and give Make a chance to build it.
 The following variables can be used to modify this process:

  - `BUILD_DIR` can specify a build directory other than `.`.
  - `BUILD_CP` can specify a list of files to copy to the work